 Enter the packed courtroom and take your seat as a juror on the Cain v.
 Abel trial.
-Soon, the Prosecution and Defense attorneys (angels from Jewish legend) will call Cain, Abel, Sin, Adam, Eve, and God to the witness stand to hear their private perspectives on the world’s first murder.
-Great Jewish commentators throughout the ages will also offer (admittedly contradictory) testimony on Cain’s emotional, societal, and spiritual influences.
+Soon, the prosecution and defense attorneys (angels from Jewish legend) will call Cain, Abel, Sin, Adam, Eve, and God to the witness stand to hear their private perspectives on the world’s first murder.
+Great Jewish commentators throughout the ages will also offer contradictory testimony on Cain’s emotional, societal, and spiritual influences.
 As jurors, when we mete out Cain’s punishment, must we factor in his family history, psychological makeup, and the human impulse to sin?

-This presentation constitutes a highly eclectic and gripping compilation of Jewish commentators’ insights on the Cain and Abel story.
-Courtroom scenes are juxtaposed with the author’s commentary advancing novel insights and introspection.
-And as each of us grapples with Cain’s actions, we confront our own darkest traits.
+This presentation constitutes a highly eclectic and gripping compilation of insights by Jewish commentators on the Cain and Abel story.
+Courtroom scenes are juxtaposed with the author’s commentary, advancing novel insights and introspection.
+As each of us grapples with Cain’s actions, we confront our own darkest traits.
 If Cain is a stand-in for all humanity, what can we do to avoid becoming like Cain?
-Furthering this conversation, the Discussion and Activity Guide promotes open dialogue about human brokenness and healing, personal impulses and societal responsibility.
+Furthering this conversation, Rabbi Dan Ornstein includes a discussion and activity guide to promote open dialogue about human brokenness and healing, personal impulses, and societal responsibility.

 “What a compelling piece of legitimate courtroom theater!
 I know the biblical story inside out.
 If challenged, I could possibly recite it by heart.
 And yet, as I read the manuscript, it felt almost as though I hadn’t ever encountered it before—that’s how clever and interesting this way of reading the text struck me.”

 – Rabbi Martin S. Cohen, Shelter Rock Jewish Center, Roslyn, New York